agilebala/sf-rag-project/README.md

  This script orchestrates the process of reading, chunking, embedding, and storing the transcript data in Azure Cosmos DB.

 5. Running the Conversational UI:
+    This script builds a Q&A web app using Streamlit for analyzing Salesforce earnings call transcripts.
+It uses RAG (Retrieval-Augmented Generation)
     Run the Streamlit Application: Navigate to the project directory in your terminal and run:
     ```bash
     streamlit run app.py